-From 1957 to date US citizens have been represented in the Senate by seven Asian American senators.
-Out of the 50 US states, three have been represented by candidates of Asian origin.
-The three states are Nevada, Hawaii, and California.
-Hawaii was the first to elect an Asian-American senator in 1959 and also the first to send a woman of Asian origin, the current senator Mazie Hirono.
-Some of the Senators of Asian-American origin who served in the Senate includes the following;
+Hawaii was the first to elect an Asian-American senator in 1959 and also the first to send a woman of Asian origin, Mazie Hirono.
+Some of the Senators of Asian-American origin who served in the Senate include the following:

 Hiram Fong, Hawaii